googledatastudio/tooling/README.md

 Bootstrap a community connector or community viz from the commandline.

-Note: dscc-gen requires npm 5.2.0 or later.
+**dscc-gen requires npm 5.2.0 or later**

 ## Running

-`npx @google/dscc-gen`
+`npx @google/dscc-gen viz` or `npx @google/dscc-gen connector`

 Note: dscc-gen supports a few flags.
 Call with a `-h` or `--help` to see options.

 dscc-gen will ask a series of questions, then create a new project based on the responses.
-Once the project has been bootstraped, you'll be presented with links where you can try out the deployments, or start developing right away!
+Once your project has been created, you'll be presented with information with next steps.

 ## What We Collect